jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 going to use Clojurescript and, since this will be a React app, we'll use Re-frame.

+;; TODO add "if you don't know Re-frame, that's ok" verbiage

 ;; TODO show a basalmiq mock of the UI